acheng1230/Udacity_DataScientist_Nanodegree/Capstone_Project/README.md

 This project is available at [fastbreakdata.herokuapp.com](https://fastbreakdata.herokuapp.com)

-**Note:** At the time of this writing, only the local application pulls data as the hosted application shows a ReadTimeout error.
+**Note:** At the time of this writing, only the local application pulls API data as the hosted application shows a ReadTimeout error.

 #### 2. Data and Metrics <a name="metrics"></a>
 The data used in this dashboard uses the [`nbapy`](https://github.com/jtpavlock/nbapy) API to source game information for any specific date.
 Using a Javascript-enabled date picker, a user can select a date from a dropdown calendar to understand game results, team analysis, and player statistics.
+In addition, this dashboard sources NBA data to display team standings for the current season.

 The Plotly data visualizations included in the box scores illustrate a comparison of two teams in counting statistics (i.e. rebounds, assists, steals, blocks, turnovers) and team percentages (field goal %, free throw %, and 3 point %).

 ![Fastbreak Data](images/fbdata_boxscores_small.png)
 ![Fastbreak Data](images/fbdata_standings_small.png)

 #### 3. Results <a name="results"></a>

 This NBA data dashboard showcased game data and results particularly well in a local environment but struggled to perform as consistently in a hosted server.
-Challenges with understanding the APIs functionality due to restrictions and response timeouts showed limitations in usage.
+Challenges with understanding the APIs functionality due to restrictions and response timeouts showed limitations in application usage.

 Various workarounds were attempted to pull data asynchronously in the background using Redis Queue and scaling Heroku’s worker system but to no avail (See [more](https://devcenter.heroku.com/articles/python-rq)).
-Furthermore, scaling up Heroku’s dynos did not help with the timeout errors as well, and may have led to more costly usage without any performance benefits.
+Furthermore, scaling up Heroku’s dynos did not help with the timeout errors as well and may have led to more costly usage without any performance benefits.
 Therefore in a production environment, more development and analysis would be needed to expand current application offerings.

 There are areas of improvement for this project, mainly determining a API ReadTimeout workaround to enable the data to be available on Heroku.
 Other areas of improvement could be a diversification of the data visualizations as well as upgrades to the Javascript datepicker to dynamically change pages upon date selection.